spool-labs/deploy/README.md

     make logs-tapeweb
 ```

+If you don't see any logs, you might need to reboot your machine.
+On some Linux distros (especially cloud images or custom setups), `journald` doesn't properly initialize persistent storage or attach to early services until after a reboot.

 > [!IMPORTANT]
 > **You will need to fund your miner with some SOL** to get started.
 You can do this by sending SOL to the address in ./deploy/miner.json.
 >